LIVESTOCK HEALTH (PARASITES) – WELL DETAILED

 • This requires two different hosts to complete its life cycle.

-• Example: The red legged tick (Rhipicephalus everts)
+• Example: The red-legged tick (Rhipicephalus evertsi)

 • Preferred sites: Ears, anus, udder and the tail.

-• Disease transmitted: Redwater and east coast fever.
+• Disease transmitted: Redwater and East Coast fever.

-• Example: Bont legged tick (amblyomma spp.)
+• Example: Bont legged tick (Amblyomma spp.)

 • Preferred sites: Udder, scrotum and tail switch.